 Rickard’s notable accomplishments include leading the effort to enact the landmark Class Action Fairness Act law in 2005; presiding over the creation and expansion of the Madison County Record enterprise—a wholly owned ILR subsidiary chain of nine legal newspapers that count millions of readers annually; and guiding the global expansion of ILR into Europe, Asia, Australia, and the Americas.

 Rickard has received multiple honors, including two from The National Law Journal, naming her as one of the nation’s Most Influential Lawyers (one of only four in the Government Affairs practice area) and one of Washington’s Most Influential Women Lawyers.
+This year, Rickard will receive the Women & the Law Leadership Award.
+This award recognizes distinguished alumnae of American University Washington College of Law who have made significant contributions to the field of law and/or through their service to the law school.
 In 2015, Rickard received the Burton Foundation Legend in Law award.
-She serves on the board of directors of the Carlton Club, is a member of the Business Government Relations Council and International Women’s Forum, and is an honorary board member of the Burton Awards.
+She serves on the board of directors of the Carlton Club, is a member of the Business Government Relations Council, International Association of Defense Counsel, and International Women’s Forum, and is an honorary board member of the Burton Awards.